Adobe Connect is about to get faster, smarter, and younger with the upcoming Adobe Connect 12 upgrade, scheduled for Spring, 2022.

 The Layouts menu and the Layout bar are visible only to hosts.
 The default layouts are Sharing, Discussion, and Collaboration.

-Double-click the layout name in the Layout bar and then enter a new name.
+Double-click the layout name and enter a new name.

 If you delete a layout that is currently in use, default Sharing layout is applied to the meeting.